-Cats are tactile creatures who love to be stroked and to rub their whiskers and butt their heads against objects, people and other animals.
-When a female cat comes into heat she becomes even more physical and persistently rubs against things and rolls on the floor.
+Cats are tactile creatures who love to be stroked and to rub their whiskers and butt their heads against objects, people, and other animals.
+When a female cat — also known as a queen — comes into heat, usually in the spring and summer months in the Northern Hemisphere, she becomes even more physical and persistently rubs against things and rolls on the floor.
 If stroked, she will raise her hindquarters and tread with her back feet.
 After mating, she will roll around frantically for several minutes in an instinctive reaction that may be related to ovulation.

-Immediately after mating, the queen furiously will roll around on the floor.
-She will move position and will lick at her genital area and at her back where the male cat touched her.
+Immediately after mating, the queen will furiously roll around on the floor.
+She will change positions and will lick at her genital area and at her back where the male cat touched her.
 She will be quite frenzied and move from one action to another for several minutes.
-This may be due to the hormones altering in her body in response to ovulation and also to clean the scent of the tom off her before she accepts another mating, which could be just 30 minutes later.

-After mating, the tom is normally eager to move away from the female.
-He frequently will leave the scene.
-The female has made it clear that she wants him to keep away from her, and if the mating results in kittens he will have no part in raising them.
-Once she is receptive again, after half an hour or so, he will return to mate again.
+After mating, the tom is normally eager to move away from the female to avoid getting scratched and swatted at.
+The female makes it clear that she wants him to keep away from her.
+The tom will often leave her sight but stay nearby, waiting for her to be receptive again.
+Once she is ready, he will return to mate again.
+If the mating results in kittens he will have no part in raising them.